alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 ## Introduction

-In this report we will analyze different customer segments (age group, gender, and nationality) to identify reservation trends that might uncover behavioural patterns which will help guide the desicion making process.
+In this report we will analyze different customer segments (age group, gender, and nationality) to identify reservation trends that might uncover behavioral  patterns which will help guide the decision making process.
 In particular, we are interested in:

 1. What are the popular choices of booking rates for different segments of customers?